On the thermodynamic limit of interacting fermions in the continuum: Introduction

 The existence of the thermodynamic limit with a corresponding continuous Heisenberg time evolution and a set of equilibrium (KMS) states is of fundamental importance for the description of large, infinitely extended many-body systems \cite{sakai1991operator}.
 For example, in algebraic quantum statistical mechanics, one studies the dynamical behavior of open quantum systems consisting of a small subsystem interacting with an infinitely extended heat bath at thermal equilibrium \cite{attal2006open,jakpillet3}.
 The latter are usually modeled as bosonic or fermionic \cite{jakvsic2002non} ideal gases in $\IR^3$, for which the KMS states and the corresponding GNS representations (Araki-Woods and Araki-Wyss \cite{araki_wyss}) are explicitly known.

 In the bosonic case, even the free dynamics is not strongly continuous on the Weyl algebra, so one has to resort to certain subalgebras or representation-dependent $W^*$-dynamical systems.
 In contrast, for fermions, the free dynamics is strongly continuous on the entire CAR algebra, which leads to the convenient setting of $C^*$-dynamical systems.
-However, this seems to be a peculiarity of the free case, and it remains an open question whether the inclusion of interactions between particles might violate this property.
-For example, one could think of states that develop arbitrarily large local densities or local energies within a finite time \cite{BR2}.
+However, this seems to be a peculiarity of the free case, and it is generally believed that including interactions between particles violates this property.
+For example, one could think of states that develop arbitrarily large local densities or energies within a finite time by filling the phase space with an increasing number of fermions at the same location with different momenta.
+Due to the non-zero repulsion or attraction at fixed distances, this would lead to arbitrarily strong attractions on individual fermions and thus to a discontinuity in the time evolution, cf. \cite[p.
+354]{BR2}.